alexvcasillas/my-webpack-starter/README.md

 ### How do I get started with My Webpack Starter?

+First of all, it would be necessary to have (cpt. obvious' wisdom) `webpack` installed onto your computer if you still don't have it.
+You can make this happen running the following command in your console: `npm install webpack -g`.
+This will make *webpack* command to be available globaly (everywhere).

 To get started using **My Webpack Starter** you only need to clone this repository and run `npm install` to fetch all the *dependencies* which are the following:

 * babel-core: ^6.17.0